 Matthew Ong (email@example.com) joined The Cancer Letter as a reporter in 2012.

-Most recently, Ong’s coverage focused on reporting of adverse outcomes in a multi-year series, “How Medical Devices Do Harm,” and the National Cancer Moonshot Initiative, led by former Vice President Joe Biden.
+Most recently, Ong’s coverage focused on minimally invasive surgery and reporting of adverse outcomes in a multi-year series, “How Medical Devices Do Harm,” precision medicine and oncology bioinformatics, as well as the National Cancer Moonshot Initiative, led by former Vice President Joe Biden.
 Ong has appeared on a number of public radio programs, and was interviewed on KQED San Francisco, NPR’s largest member station, for an hour-long show on the first anniversary of the Cancer Moonshot.

 Ong graduated from Marquette University in 2012, majoring in journalism, psychology, as well as women’s and gender studies.
 He has a certificate in business administration from Georgetown University, and is the recipient of the 2016 Washington Media Institute Distinguished Alumni Award.

 Ong has worked as a multimedia producer, reporter and editor for various news organizations.
 His work has appeared in the Milwaukee Journal Sentinel, where he contributed to a series that won a 2013 George Polk Award and inspired an $8.3 million donation to the Diederich College of Communication at Marquette University for the creation of a public service journalism fellowship program.